gitlabhq/gitlabhq/doc/user/project/issues/csv_import.md

-# Importing Issues from CSV
+# Importing issues from CSV

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/23532) in GitLab 11.7.

-Issues can be imported to a project by uploading a CSV file.
-Supported fields are `title` and `description`.
+Issues can be imported to a project by uploading a CSV file with the columns `title` and `description`, in that order.

 The user uploading the CSV file will be set as the author of the imported issues.

 > **Note:** A permission level of `Developer` or higher is required to import issues.

+## Prepare for the import

+- Consider importing a test file containing only a few issues.
+There is no way to undo a large import without using the GitLab API.
+- Ensure your CSV file meets the [file format](#csv-file-format) requirements.

+## Import the file

 To import issues:

-1. Ensure your CSV file meets the [file format](#csv-file-format) requirements.
 1. Navigate to a project's Issues list page.
 1. If existing issues are present, click the import icon at the top right, next to the **Edit issues** button.
 1. For a project without any issues, click the button labeled **Import CSV** in the middle of the page.